fredrikwidlund/libdynamic/README.rst

 --help`` for the list of all possible configuration options.

-The command ``make check`` runs the test suite distributed with libreactor.
-This step is not strictly necessary, but it may find possible problems that libreactor has on your platform.
+The command ``make check`` runs the test suite distributed with libdynamic.
+This step is not strictly necessary, but it may find possible problems that libdynamic has on your platform.
 If any problems are found, please report them.

 If you obtained the source from a Git repository (or any other source